 Our tax code is one of the least fair and most complex in the developed world.
 High individual rates take too much of Americans’ hard-earned money.
 Corporate rates put U.S. businesses at a gross disadvantage.
 And the code is riddled with handouts for special interests.
 By passing real tax reform that lowers rates, eliminates loopholes, simplifies the code for everyone, and protects consumers from new tax increases, Congress can unleash economic growth and help empower all Americans to pursue and opportunity and achieve their dreams.

 We have to balance our family budgets every day.
 The federal government should, too.
 The federal budget is filled with waste, fraud, and abuse, costing billions of dollars every year.
 Even more is spent on programs that are driving America towards the brink of bankruptcy.
 On its current course, the budget will never balance again.
-So lawmakers must pass a Balanced Budget Amendment to the U.S. Constitution and restore regular order in the budgeting process.
+So lawmakers should protect current and future taxpayers from excessive spending and responsibly fund the core functions of government.
 The American people make tough budget decisions every day—so should Congress and the White House.